BonilKoo/TxT/README.md

 - `loss.csv`: (csv) A file containing a record of training and validation loss for each epoch.
 - `arguments.csv`: (csv) A csv file including the argument name and its corresponding value.
 - `TxT.pt`: A file for the trained model's learned parameters.

+###
+Example input data files and the code used in our case studies is available at https://doi.org/10.6084/m9.figshare.30102199.v1.